On the Dominance of Truth-Telling in Gradual Mechanisms

 An ILL gives an agent additional scope to condition her action on her acquired information about other agents.
 For instance, $G^4$ in Figure \ref{figILL} is converted into $G^3$ through an ILL that partitions voter $2$'s information set, allowing her to distinguish whether voter $1$'s most preferred candidate is $M$.
 Consequently, voter $2$ could report differently after learning about whether voter $1$ has reported $M$ or not.
-For the GM to be IC after an ILL concerning agent $i$, truth-telling for any other agent $j$ must remain dominant after taking into account this flexibility from agent $i$.
+For the gradual mechanism to be incentive compatible after an ILL partitioning $\boldsymbol{h}_i$ into $\boldsymbol{h}_i^1$ and $\boldsymbol{h}_i^2$, truth-telling for any other agent $j$ must remain dominant after taking into account this flexibility from agent $i$.
 Consider the following definition of an incentive-preserving ILL.